opensearch-project/documentation-website/_search-plugins/ltr/logging-features.md

 Once you have covered the basics, you might consider some real-life feature logging scenarios.

 First, you might develop judgment lists from user analytics.
 The goal is to capture the exact value of a feature at the precise time a user interaction occurred.If they clicked, you want to know the recency, title score, and every other value at that exact moment.
-This allows you can study later what correlated with relevance when training.
+This allows you to study later what correlated with relevance when training.
 To achieve this, you may build a large comprehensive feature set for future experimentation.

 Second, you may want to keep your models up to date with a shifting index.
 Trends come and go, and models can lose their effectiveness over time.
 You may have A/B testing in place, or be monitoring business metrics, and notice gradual degradation in model performance.
 In these cases, logging is used to retrain a model you are already relatively confident in.